flamy-ai/orange-pi-5-security-camp/instructions/day-1/assemble-orange-pi-5.md

 1. Get all the parts for the case (what was in the box for the case).
 2. **[Optional Step]** Install the rubber grommets in the antenna holes.
 (We aren't using WiFi so we don't have antennas.)
-3. Get the bag with the thermal pads and the foam feet.
+3. Get the bag with the [thermal pad]s and the foam feet.

    <img width=40% src="/src/img/orange-pi-case-thermal-pad-and-feet-bagged.jpg">
-4. Remove the thermal pads from the bag so that we can apply them.
+4. Remove the [thermal pad]s from the bag so that we can apply them.

    <img width=40% src="/src/img/orange-pi-case-thermal-pads.jpg">
 5. The [thermal pad]s contact the big, square, shiny chip (which is the SoC or System-on-Chip) and the 2 smaller, rectangular, black chips (which are RAM or Random-Access Memory) on the motherboard.
-The other side of the thermal pads contact the heatsink (the big chunk of metal) on the case.
+The other side of the [thermal pad]s contact the heatsink (the big chunk of metal) on the case.

    <img width=40% src="/src/img/orange-pi-chips-to-cool.jpg">
    <img width=40% src="/src/img/orange-pi-case-heatsink.jpg">